 How A Pre-Existing Injury Impacts Workers' Compensation Claims

-The Queensland workers’ compensation scheme is a mandatory system that protects employees who suffer injuries or illnesses due to work-related activity.
-However, things are more complicated when a pre-existing injury is involved.
-Sadly, many working Australians already have a pre-existing injury, whether it’s from their birth, a car accident, or an incident on a sporting field.
+The Queensland workers’ compensation scheme is a mandatory system that protects employees who suffer injuries or illnesses resulting from work-related activities.
+However, the process becomes more complicated when a pre-existing injury is involved.

-A pre-existing condition does not usually prevent you from receiving benefits such as weekly payments and a lump sum payout.
+A pre-existing condition typically does not prevent you from receiving benefits, such as weekly payments and a lump sum payout.
 However, it does complicate the WorkCover claim process.
-So, it’s critical to have compelling evidence linking your work activities to worsening your condition.
+For example, are you eligible to continue an existing claim or make a new one?

 Workers Compensation Benefits for a Pre-existing Injury

-In Queensland, workers’ compensation benefits cover:
+In Queensland, WorkCover benefits for work-related injuries cover:

 - Medical and related expenses